EricQu2001/EricQu2001.github.io/docs/README.md

 My research interest mainly falls on **Geometric Deep Learning** and **AI for Science**.
 I also have experience in sequence modeling, graph neural networks, and (3D) computer vision.
 In general, I am interested in combining ideas from mathematics with machine learning, and using machine learning to solve interdisciplinary problems.

+**I will attend ICLR 2023 at Kigali, Rwandan.
+Feel free to drop me an email if you want to chat with me.**

 ## News

 <span style="font-size:17px">

+- [Feb 2023]  I have been admitted to the **Ph.D. program of UC Berkeley, EECS**!
 - [Jan 2023]  Our work "Data Continuity Matters: Improving Sequence Modeling with Lipschitz Regularizer" is accepted (Spotlight) by ICLR'23! :tada:
 - [Oct 2022]  Our work "Lorentz Direct Concatenation for Stable Training in Hyperbolic Neural Networks" is accepted (Poster) by NuerIPS'22 NeurReps Workshop! :tada:
 - [May 2022]  I joined as a research intern in Microsoft Research Asia. :man_office_worker: